ROCm/hipBLAS/docs/functions.rst

 bfloat 16 Datatype
 ==================
 hipBLAS defines a hipblasBfloat16 datatype.
 This type is exposed as a struct simply containing 16 bits of data.
 There is also a C++ hipblasBfloat16 class defined which gives slightly more functionality, including conversion to and from a 32-bit float datatype.
-This class can be used by defining HIPBLAS_BFLOAT16_CLASS before including the header file hipblas.h.
+This class can be used in C++11 or greater by defining
+HIPBLAS_BFLOAT16_CLASS before including the header file hipblas.h.

 Furthermore, there is also an option to interpret the API as using the hip_bfloat16 datatype.
 This is provided to avoid casting when using the hip_bfloat16 datatype.
 To expose the API using hip_bfloat16, HIPBLAS_USE_HIP_BFLOAT16 can be defined before including the header file hipblas.h.
 Note that the hip_bfloat16 datatype is only supported on AMD platforms.